Winter Has Come. The Endgame of Thrones.

 Who interacts most with the main characters?

 PageRank Centrality also counts connections to important nodes, but a node only gets a portion of the its neighbor’s importance.
 The rest of the importance is shared to the other nodes connected to that important neighbor.
 For a node to get a bigger chunk of the pie, it would have to interact more with that neighbor.
-So, back in first place for this centrality is Tyrion Lannister again, followed by Daenerys Targaryen, then Jon Snow.
-They are the three characters that took more advantage of their connections than the rest of the network.
+So, in first place for this centrality is Tyrion Lannister again, followed by Daenerys Targaryen, then Jon Snow.
+This means that they are the three characters that took more advantage of their connections than the rest of the network.

-You might think that the Night King would place somewhere at the bottom for all 5 measures, but he actually sits somewhere between 50th-100th (out of 387 characters).
-He would probably place much higher later on in the final season as he would potentially interact more with Jon Snow, Daenerys and her dragons in battle.
+You might think that the Night King would place somewhere at the bottom for all 5 measures due to his limited appearances, but he actually sits somewhere between 50th-100th (out of 387 characters).
+He would probably place much higher later on in the final season as he would potentially interact with more characters such as Jon Snow and Daenerys.

-Brandon Stark, despite being closer to the humans, places way much lower in all of the rankings (around 120th-251st).
+Brandon Stark, despite being closer to the living human characters than the white walkers, places way much lower in all of the rankings (around 120th-251st).
 That’s even way lower than the Night King.
 This is understandable since Brandon does not need to interact with a lot of people, but he still remains important by playing the role of a spectator as the current Three-Eyed Raven.

-Overall, the most important character of seasons 1–7 is Tyrion Lannister, topping almost every centrality measure.
-He’s been through a lot.
+Overall, the most important character of seasons 1 to 7 is Tyrion Lannister, topping almost every centrality measure.
+This is expected as he has made a lot of interactions with many characters, some that are also key ones.
 Despite his supporting character image, his wit has definitely helped him overcome challenges and stay alive.
 Next to Tyrion are Jon Snow, Cersei Lannister, and Daenerys Targaryen.
 They have emerged as big characters, fighting for their right to the Iron Throne.
-However, the centrality analysis do not always capture other important characters such as the Night King and Brandon Stark who could actually play very important roles in the final season.
+Centrality analysis, however, do not always capture other important characters such as the Night King and Brandon Stark who may likely play pivotal roles in the final season.

 The Machine Learning Bit